mahmoudElshimi/translate/README.md

 - [sdcv](https://github.com/Dushistov/sdcv/)
 - [translate-shell](https://github.com/soimort/translate-shell/)
 - [xclip](https://github.com/astrand/xclip/)

-Feel free to install them using your distro's package manger or from there reps.
+Feel free to install them using your distro's package manger or from there repos.

 To Do
 -----